PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 # Install your flow's dependencies.
 prefect-demo/bin/pip install -r requirements.txt

-# Authenticate to Prefect & select the apropriate workspace to deploy your flows to.
+# Authenticate to Prefect & select the appropriate
+# workspace to deploy your flows to.
 prefect-demo/bin/prefect cloud login
 ```